I specialize in outdoor, beekeeping and horticulture content (and can prove it).

 I LOVE my bees, but I haven't always felt this way.
 In this story, published by Pilgrim Magazine, I describe getting over my fear, becoming a beekeeper and why I love beekeeping so much.
 Give it a read and/or drool over the bright, Queen (bee) approved photographs scattered in between my words.

-Horticulturalist by trade, I contributed to the Ball Publishing GrowerTalks magazine for several years as a guest columnist and finally as a rotational columnist, publishing feature articles along the way.
-I talked science, experiences and industry culture... you can read further below or search me on the Grower Talks website.
+Horticulturalist by training, I contributed to the Ball Publishing GrowerTalks magazine for several years as a guest columnist and finally as a rotational columnist, publishing feature articles along the way.
+I talked science, experiences and industry culture... read further below!

 Having Six Legs at a Career Fair